-You can automatically run images in a given folder by specifying a source folder and a destination folder.
-The source folder is a hot folder.
-Upon arrival of one or more original images in this folder, OptiInk will automatically process these images.
+You can automatically run images in a given workflow by specifying an input folder and a destination folder (a default is always configured, but a user-configured destination folder is recommended).
+The input folder is a workflow hot folder.
+Upon arrival of one or more original images in this folder, IntelliTunex will automatically process these images.
 Hot Folders can be assigned a priority for processing.